hdtodd/WP_433/README.md

 17:51:26.968 -> 	and as a bit string: 00010001000011101001000011100101000101110110001000100111110011101010111100101110
 ```

-and monitoring the rtl_433 JSON feed with `mosquitto_sub -h pi-1 -t "rtl_433/pi-1/events"`, for example, will show
+and monitoring the rtl_433 JSON feed with `mosquitto_sub -h pi-1 -t "rtl_433/pi-1/events"`, for example, will show:

 ```
 {"time":"2025-03-04 17:55:08","protocol":275,"model":"omni","id":1,"channel":1,
 "temperature_C":23.3,"temperature_2_C":22.8,"humidity":23.0,"Light %":99.0,